Citadel-Station-13/Citadel-Station-13-RP/icons/README.md

 Yes, this currently includes all turfs, mobs, objs, and misc things.
 Sorry.
 We'll work on this, we promise.
 Anyone can propose changes to the hierarchy, just know what you're doing!

 /icons
+	/area - used to store area sprites, seen (hopefully) only by mappers.
+	/mapping - used for sprites for in-map-editor objects that are invisible in game world /helpers - mapping helpers like autopipe/autocable/baseturf replacers go here /landmarks - landmark icons
+		/spawners - things like window spawners
 	/runtime - follow similar structure inside this, treat it as a sub-copy. icons in this are copied over for use during runtime
 		- **Warning** - everything not in this folder cannot be accessed by "filename" and must be compiled in with 'filename'.
 	/screen - all screen objects, like hud icons, buttons, inventory interface, parallax, etc